We woke up to a temperature of -10F this morning. For such cold mornings, the…

 Chop Suey Soup (Chai Boey) is a much anticipated dish prepared after the Chinese New Year feast consisting of roast pork, mustard greens, and leftovers.

 The Chinese New Year festivities would not be complete without this much awaited dish called Chai Boey which literally means leftovers.
-This is a tangy dish of mustard greens boiled with leftover meats and vegetables, popularly known as Chop Suey in our family.
-There is no specific recipe and the taste differs each time depending on what is leftover from the feasts of the previous days.
+This is a tangy dish of mustard greens boiled with leftover meats and vegetables.
+We fondly call it Chop Suey in our family.
+There is no specific recipe and the taste may differ slightly each time.
+It depends on what is leftover from the feasts of the previous days.

 This recipe is very forgiving and the ingredients listed here are more of a guide.
 Please adjust accordingly.
 If you cannot get some of the ingredients, please refer to the notes at the end of this post.
 I have cook this successfully with various substitutions.

 Tools Used in Making This Chop Suey Soup (Chai Boey)

 This post contains affiliate links.
 Please read my disclosure policy here.